 The evidential base for The Eggplant decreases as it goes along:

 Everyday reasoning and acting (“reasonableness”) have been studied extensively in many different fields, some of which have developed well-tested scientific theories.
-Part Two relies on these studies; as in Part One, almost nothing this Part is original.
+Part Two relies on these studies; as in Part One, almost nothing in this Part is original.
 Unfortunately, pieces of the understanding are scattered across diverse academic specialities.
 The aim of Part Two is to summarize the overall story in language broadly accessible to technical professionals.
 However, I make few specific factual claims, and propose no broad theory of reasonableness, so I won’t systematically cite evidence nor provide a thorough literature review.
 Instead, I’ll point out some common phenomena, and I expect you’ll say “oh yes, now that you mention it, that’s obviously so.”

 Part Three draws on detailed empirical case studies of systematic rationality, which number in the hundreds or perhaps thousands.
 Generally these disconfirm rationalisms.
 (Ironically, rationalisms have historically paid little attention to facts, and proceeded mainly from a priori metaphysical speculation.)
 However, not enough empirical work has yet been done to formulate better, scientifically testable theories of rationality.
 Currently, a preliminary understanding is the best we can currently manage.
 There’s no reason further work couldn’t produce detailed theories, and I hope it will.